Norman Farberow

 Norman Louis Farberow (February 12, 1918 – September 10, 2015) was an American psychologist, and one of the founding fathers of modern suicidology.
 He was among the three founders in 1958 of the Los Angeles Suicide Prevention Center, which became a base of research into the causes and prevention of suicide.

 Early life and education

 He was born in 1918 in Pittsburgh, Pennsylvania.

 After completing his tour of duty in World War II, Farberow enrolled in the University of California, Los Angeles.
-UCLA's doctoral program in psychology afforded Farberow an opportunity to study suicide against centuries of shifting attitudes.
+While enrolled in UCLA's doctoral program in psychology Farberow studied suicide.
 With few relevant references to draw upon for his 1949 dissertation, Farberow saw the potential for reawakening “interest in a long-neglected, taboo-encrusted social and personal phenomenon.”
 Farberow earned his doctoral degree from UCLA in 1950 while working with veterans in the Veterans Administration Mental Hygiene Clinic.
 He helped found the suicide prevention center along with Robert E. Litman.